yjunechoe/jlmerclusterperm/README.md

 **Cluster-based permutation analysis (CPA)** is a simulation-based, non-parametric statistical test of difference between groups in a time series.
-It is suitable for analyzing **densely-sampled time data** (e.g., eye gaze, EEG) when the research hypothesis is often specified up to the existence of an effect (e.g., as predicted by higher-order cognitive mechanisms) but agnostic to the structural details of the temporal event (e.g., the precise moment of an effect’s emergence).
+It is suitable for analyzing **densely-sampled time data** (such as in EEG and eye-tracking research) where the research hypothesis is often specified up to the existence of an effect (e.g., as predicted by higher-order cognitive mechanisms) but agnostic to the temporal details of the effect (such as the precise moment of its emergence).

 CPA formalizes two intuitions about what it means for there to be a difference between groups:

-1)  The countable unit of difference (i.e., a **cluster**) is a contiguous, uninterrupted span of *sufficiently large* differences at each time point (determined via a pre-determined threshold).
+1)  The countable unit of difference (i.e., a **cluster**) is a contiguous, uninterrupted span of *sufficiently large* differences at each time point (determined via a *threshold*).

 2)  The degree of extremity of a cluster (i.e., the **cluster-mass statistic**) is a measure that is sensitive to the magnitude of the